Kemonozume: Characters

 This gave her and Toshihiko enough time to escape together.
 Though it is never stated, it is possible he hired Himeko try to find information in episode 5.
 He would reappear at the end of episode 7 and took Toshihiko hostage.
 In episode 8, he and his gang put him under psychological torture to get answers from him about the Kifūken.
 There he reveals that lately many Kifūken had been killing his kind, even children that had never ate human flesh.
 He's also suspicious about what they've been doing to the Shokujinki's arms since the new appearance of a "drug" that he accuses the Kifūken of making.
 Yuka allows Toshihiko's capture, most likely still feeling hurt by Toshihiko's tryst with Rie.
 Gakuto wastes no time, trying to win her back and reveals he knows about her pregnancy.
 He then tries to inquire about who the father is, but she never says.
 She firmly believes Toshihiko's the father.

-When the Kifūken attacks their hideout, Gakuto's group is able to get the upper hand on them.
-He then tells his group to retreat, and stays behind to by them and Yuka and Toshihiko time to escape.
-Before leaving, he tells Toshihiko of her pregnancy and inquires if he has a guess to the paternity.
+When the Kifūken attack their hideout, Gakuto's group is able to get the upper hand on them.
+He then tells his group to retreat, and stays behind to buy them and Yuka and Toshihiko time to escape.
+Before leaving, he tells Toshihiko of her pregnancy and inquires if he has a guess as to the paternity.
 But the pair leave before he can answer Gatuko.
 Gatuko is last seen trying to fight against Ōba, he most likely died at his hands.
 Yuka reveals in episode 9, that Gakuto looked after her when she had no one left and it developed into a relationship.
 She states though that the relationship deteriorated when she felt that he was too bossy and he was trying to control her.
 It is revealed in episode 11, that Ōba did kill him and ultimately cut off his arms and gave them to Rie for the Kemonozume.
 Yuka is ultimately broken by the news of his death.

 Jin Kakinoki Jin was a famous Kifūken swordsman, a rival to Jūzō Momota but eventually befriended him and Ōba.
 The three were considered the best team Kifūken and were supposed to duel as to who would be the leader of the Kifūken. Ōba forfeited, much to his and Jin's shock, Jin won when he fought Jūzō.
 He angrily accused him of losing on purpose.
 It was revealed Jūzō lost because he and Harumi had started a relationship which eventually had her pregnant.